-Intermittent flaring during process fluctuations is part of Suncor's oil production activities.
+Intermittent flaring during process fluctuations is part of the process in Suncor's oil production activities.
 Suncor does not have a separate goal for reducing flaring in operations.
-However, as flaring is included in scope 1 emissions, Flaring Reduction Programs are currently covered within the scope of Suncor's GHG intensity reduction goal.
+However, as flaring is included in Scope 1 emissions, Flaring Reduction Programs are currently covered within the scope of Suncor's GHG intensity reduction goal.
 This reduction goal aims to reduce total GHG emission intensity of the production of oil and petroleum products by 30% by 2030, and as a result of this goal, GHG intensive processes, such as flaring, are encouraged to be reduced through energy efficiency goals applied to the business unit level.
-These energy efficiency goals will help contribute to Suncor's company-wide GHG goal, and ultimately help lower the intensity of Suncor's production by 2030.
+These energy efficiency goals will help contribute to Suncor's companywide GHG goal, and ultimately help lower the intensity of Suncor's production by 2030.

 In Flaring Reduction Programs, Suncor is making efforts to manage and minimize the flaring.
 For example, at Suncor's Terra Nova offshore petroleum facility, flare management practices are implemented that are consistent with the World Bank Global Flaring Initiative.
 In Suncor upstream oil sands facility, great efforts have been put in fuel gas optimization which includes developing better fuel gas blending controller and utilization.
-The implementation of those projects has allowed a better fuel gas distribution within the plant and therefore minimizes fuel gas and hydrogen flaring.
+The implementation of those projects has allowed a better fuel gas distribution within the plant and therefore minimize implementation of those projects has allowed a better fuel gas distribution within the plant and therefore minimizes fuel gas and hydrogen flaring.